 - Register on REMIND: Text @etcross for the athlete & @etxcparent for the parent to 81010 ASAP

-- Complete Athlete Clearance Online by June 30
+- Complete Athlete Clearance Online by the first day of summer practice

-- Complete a Sports Screening Form by June 30
+- Complete a Sports Screening Form by the first day of summer practice

 - Register for XC Stats using registration code @etxctf by ASAP